b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy.md

 John C Bennett was in the equivalent of the church’s first presidency at Nauvoo.
 He was a physician, a trained obstetrician, and is on record as having propositioned women with the following stipulation:

-> … he had promised to give his victims “medicine to produce abortions, providing they should become pregnant.”
+> *… he had promised to give his victims “medicine to produce abortions, providing they should become pregnant.”*

 — _[Joseph Smith, John C. Bennett, and the Extradition Attempt, 1842](https://rsc.byu.edu/joseph-smith-prophet-seer/joseph-smith-john-c-bennett-extradition-attempt-1842)_, BYU Religious Studies Center

 **I haven’t encountered any direct evidence** that Bennett did perform abortions, but for him to be so close to Joseph Smith and being willing to perform abortions for Joseph seems likely.
+The above quote is what I will call strong circumstantial evidence.

 &nbsp;

 The 19th century is not so far removed from us today to be considered barbaric or uncivilized.
 It is in our modern era, where humans understand that sex = babies.
 If an unexplained number of pregnancies showed up surrounding Joseph, people would get suspicious. *The point was to be discreet*.
 They didn’t want babies, that would blow their cover.

 One way to circumvent suspicion is to engage in [polyandry](https://mit.irr.org/chart-of-joseph-smiths-plural-wives), or coital behavior with women who were already married.
 That way, there’s plausible deniability for extramarital affairs.
+I don't think paternity tests existed at the time, so if a plural wife of Joseph happens to be the legal wife of someone else, a pregnancy would look a lot less suspicious.
+Pedestrian, even.

 Contraception methods in the 1830’s might not be quite as sophisticated today, but… did they understand ovulation cycles to avoid conception?
 I can't really say with confidence.